-Criteria Exploration Results Mineral Resources Mineral Reserves GENERAL Introduc General (i) Scope of work tion (ii) Role of the Competent Person in the prepa (iii) pared; whether it was intended as a full or partial ev valuation or other purpose, work conducted, effective date of report, and remaining wo (iv) Sources of information and data contained ons if applicable, and a list of references. (v) A title page and a table of contents that in (vi) geology and mineralization, the status of e Competent Person's conclusions and recor If Inferred Mineral Resources are used, a marises important information in the Public Report, exploration, development and operations, Mineral F mmendations. summary valuation with and if practical without ir detail to allow the reader to understand the essent Resource and Mineral Reserve estimates, and the nclusion of such Inferred Mineral Resources.
-The (vii) NRO) Code". , stating whether "the declaration has been made ir the NRO having jurisdiction has been used, an expla (viii) ations, which are dated, legible and prepared at an features.
-Maps including a legend, author indicating north. or information source, coordinate system and datu more detailed maps showing all important features m, a scale in bar or grid form, and an arrow (iv) Critical Data (ix) The units of measure, currency and relevant exchange rates. rata (x) The details of the personal inspection on the property by each Competent Person or, if applicable, the reason why a not been completed (xi) port, opinion, or statement of another expert who is s not a Competent Person, then a disclosure of the date, title, and author of the report, or pinion, or statement, the qualifications of the other ks and any steps the Competent Person took to ver expert, the reason for the Competent Person to SECTION 1: PROJECT OUTLINE 1.1 Location (i) Description of location and map (country, province, and closest town/city, coordinate systems s and ranges, etc.) (ii) mation relating to the project host country that is p social context etc. An assessment, at a high level, of relevant technical, environmental, social, economic, political and other key risks.
-1 (iii) A general topo-cadastral map.
-Topo-cadastral map in sufficient detail to support the assessment of Detailed topo-cadastral map, with appropriate aerial surveys verified checked with ground controls and
+Criteria Exploration Results Mineral Resources Mineral Reserves GENERAL Introduc General (i) Scope of work tion (ii) Role of the Competent Person in the prepa aration of the Report (iii) A statement for whom the report was prep pared; whether it was intended as a full or partial ev aluation or other purpose, work conducted, effective date of report, and remaining wo ork. (iv) Sources of information and data contained d in the report or used in its preparation, with citation ons if applicable, and a list of references. (v) A title page and a table of contents that in cludes figures and tables. (vi) marises important information in the Public Report, including property description and ownership, ' ' exploration, development and operations, Mineral R Competent Person's conclusions and recor mmendations.
+If Inferred Mineral Resources are used, a summary valuation with and if practical without in clusion of such Inferred Mineral Resources.
+The Executive Summary should have sufficient detail to allow the reader to understand the essent ials of the project. (vii) A declaration from the Competent Person, , stating whether "the declaration has been made in terms of the guidelines of the (state the ' ' NRO) Code".
+If a reporting code other than the code of the NRO having jurisdiction has been used, an expla nation of the differences. (viii) rations, which are dated, legible and prepared at an ' ' or information source, coordinate system and datur indicating north. , = more detailed maps showing all important features described in the text, including all relevant cadastral and other infrastructure features S. - (ix) The units of measure, currency and relevant exchange rates.
+Critical Data (x) The details of the personal inspection on the he property by each Competent Person or, if applica able, the reason why a personal inspection has () not been completed (xi) If the Competent Person is relying on a rep port, opinion, or statement of another expert who is not a Competent Person, then a disclosure of the date, title, and author of the report, or pinion, or statement, the qualifications of the other expert, the reason for the Competent Person to rely on the other expert, any significant ris ks and any steps the Competent Person took to veri fy the information provided.
+SECTION 1: PROJECT OUTLINE 1.1 Location (i) province, and closest town/city, coordinate systems (ii) mation relating to the project host country that is po applicable legislation, environmental and social context etc. An assessment, at a high level, of relevant technical, environmental, social, economic, political and other key risks. (iii) A general topo-cadastral map.
+Topo-cadastral map in sufficient detail Detailed topo-cadastral map, with to support the assessment of appropriate aerial surveys verified checked with ground controls and